sovity/dataspace-portal/docs/product/user-documentation/General Overview.md

 **To learn more about the Authority section, please read the documentation: [Authority Section](Authority%20Section.md).**

 ### 6. Support
-The Support section is intended to assist users with any issues or inquiries they might have while using the Authority Portal.
+The Support section is intended to assist users with any issues or inquiries they might have while using the Data Space Portal.
 Please note that this section requires integration with a support system of your choice to be fully functional.